yamennassif/bashrc/README.md

 1. #### docker
 - `goinside <container_name>` this function will help you use the terminal inside docker containers with no size issues

+2. #### search
+- `findh <string>` this function will search the current path and subpathes for a file by name or subtext of the name; h for here
+- `finda <string>` this function will search the root path and subpaths (means all accissable paths) for a file by name or subtext of the name; a for all

 ## License

 THE BEER-WARE LICENSE (Revision 42):